MiDataInt/mdi-apps-framework/docs/server-deployment/shinyFiles.md

-The MDI apps framework supports two ways that users can load and save files, from the computer running the web browser (the client machine), using the R Shiny `fileInput` widget, or from the computer running the web server (the server machine), using the
+The MDI apps framework supports two ways that users can load and save files, from the computer running the web browser (the client machine), using the R Shiny `fileInput` and `downloadHandler` features, or from the computer running the web server (the server machine), using the
 [R shinyFiles package](https://cran.r-project.org/web/packages/shinyFiles/index.html).